gfx687/pomodoro-timer/README.md

 ## Versioning
 Same number version of the frontend (i.e. `web-react-0.1.0`) should work with the matching versions of the backend (i.e. `backend-dotnet-0.1.0`).

+Until the Major version 1 treat Minor versions as Breaking Changes.
+Patch versions do not introduce breaking changes.
+Meaning `web-react-0.3.1` should work with `backend-dotnet-0.3.9` but not with `-0.4.0`.

 ### v0.1.0

 WIP version: